Skip to main content

 ],

-As an option setting when saving files in JSON format, you can switch to save associated models (hereinafter referred to as related models) in a nested structure.
+When saving files in JSON format, you can optionally enable saving related models (hereinafter referred to as "related models") in a nested structure.

-You can modify the relationship model to store a nested structure for each owning, referential, and derived relationship field defined for the entity.
+You can change the related model saving structure for each owned, referenced, or derived field defined in an entity.

-For example, when the subsystem "control core" refers to the function "vehicle speed control", each other's model information is saved in parallel in the normal save format as follows.
+For example, if the subsystem "Control Core" references the function "Vehicle Speed Control," the model information for each is saved in parallel in the standard save format, as shown below.

 {